 - Made a mistake and want to find the original magic loop?

 - Need to make a new magic loop?
-If you #CantStopWontStop and undid the whole thing, start over by crocheting your own magic loop.

 - Magic loop too hard?
 Try this way to start a round piece by crocheting a chain instead.